pstolarz/OneWireNg/README.md

 * Clear and flexible architecture.

-  The code architecture allows fast and easy porting for new Arduino platforms or even usage of core part of the library outside the Arduino environment.
+  The code architecture allows fast and easy porting for new Arduino platforms or even usage core part of the library outside the Arduino environment.
   See below for usage details on ESP-IDF, Pico SDK or Mbed OS frameworks.

 ## Usage